Eyhenij/valorx/README.md

 ### Conclusion
 The OnPush change detection strategy can significantly improve the performance of Angular applications by reducing the number of change detection cycles and DOM updates.

+## Hierarchical Dependency Injection
+Dependency Injection (DI) is a design pattern used to implement IoC (Inversion of Control), allowing a class to receive its dependencies from an external source rather than creating them itself.
+Angular's DI system is hierarchical, meaning that it allows services to be provided at different levels of the component tree, creating a hierarchy of injectors.

+### How Hierarchical Dependency Injection Works

+In Angular, services can be provided at various levels:

+1. **Root Level:**
+    - Services provided at the root level are singletons and are shared across the entire application.
+This is achieved by using the `providedIn: 'root'` syntax in the service's `@Injectable` decorator.
+    - Example:
+      ```typescript
+      @Injectable({
+        providedIn: 'root'
+      })
+      export class DataService {
+        // Service implementation
+      }
+      ```

+2. **Module Level:**
+    - Services can also be provided in specific Angular modules.
+This is done by adding the service to the `providers` array of the module's metadata.
+    - Example:
+      ```typescript
+      @NgModule({
+        providers: [DataService]
+      })
+      export class SomeModule { }
+      ```

+3. **Component Level:**
+    - Services can be provided at the component level, making them available only to that component and its children.
+This is done by adding the service to the `providers` array of the component's metadata.
+    - Example:
+      ```typescript
+      @Component({
+        selector: 'app-some-component',
+        providers: [DataService]
+      })
+      export class SomeComponent {
+        constructor(private readonly dataService: DataService) {}
+      }
+      ```

+### Benefits of Hierarchical Dependency Injection

+1. **Scoped Services:**
+    - By providing services at different levels, Angular allows for scoped services.
+A service provided at the component level is unique to that component and its children, preventing unintended sharing of state across unrelated parts of the application.

+2. **Optimized Resource Usage:**
+    - Services provided at the root level are singletons, ensuring that only one instance of the service exists, which can be more memory-efficient.
+Component-level services are instantiated only when needed, optimizing resource usage.

+3. **Encapsulation:**
+    - Component-level services help encapsulate functionality and state within specific parts of the application, promoting better separation of concerns and modularity.